 Developing a model with Truss

-Truss is the open-source package you use to turn any ML model into a production-ready API on Baseten.
+Truss is the open-source package you use to turn any ML model into a production-ready API on Baseten - without needing to learn Docker or build custom infrastructure.

 Use Truss when:

 • You’re deploying a single model.
-Whether it’s a fine-tuned transformer or a scikit-learn classifier, Truss wraps your model with code, configuration, and environment so it can be deployed and served at scale.
+Whether it’s a fine-tuned transformer, diffusion model, or traditional classifier, Truss helps you package it with code, configuration, and system requirements to deploy at scale.

 • You need control over how your model runs.
-Truss supports custom Python packages, system dependencies, GPU settings, and custom inference logic.
-You can define pre- and post-processing, batching, and logging — all versioned and deployable.
+Define pre- and post-processing, batching, logging, and custom inference logic.
+Truss gives you full access to environment settings and dependencies, versioned and deployable.

 Orchestrating with Chains